olivia-osborn/Sprint-Challenge-Node-Express/README.md

 - [ ] Mention two parts of Express that you learned about this week.

 This week I learned about Express which is a framework that sits above Node.js that adds functionality such as routing and middleware support.
-Routing allows us
+Routing allows us to separate our code into smaller components, and middleware allows us to add request handlers and other functions.

 - [ ] Describe Middleware?

+Middleware is an array of functions that get executed in order.
+These functions include request handlers, error-handling middleware, and any other functions we add to our requests that add functionality.

 - [ ] Describe a Resource?

+A resource is data on our API that we want to return.
+This could be users, posts, and any data inside of those such as userID or post text.

 - [ ] What can the API return to help clients know if a request was successful?

+It can return a successful status code such as 200 or 201.

 - [ ] How can we partition our application into sub-applications?

+You can use routing to separate your application into multiple files.
+For example, you can take all of your APIs that end in /api/users and put them in their own file and then connected back to the server.js file.

 ## Project Setup